keeps/dbptk-developer/README.md

 **Getting exception "java.net.ConnectException: Connection refused"**

 Most databases are not configured by default to allow TCP/IP connections.
 Check your database configuration if it accepts TCP/IP connection and if your IP address is allowed to connect.
-Also, ensure that the user has permissions to access the database from the your IP address.
+Also, ensure that the user has permissions to access the database from your IP address.

 **Problems importing from Microsoft Access**

-In order to extract DB structures we need to have access to the internal DB table Msysrelationships.
-We need to perform some hacking over the DBMS and this is version dependent.
-Microsoft published a white paper explaining how to do this for all versions: ["Preparing a Microsoft Access Database for Migration"](https://redmine.keep.pt/attachments/download/2885).
+In order to extract DB structures we need to have access to the internal database table `Msysrelationships`.
+You need to perform some hacking over the DBMS and this is version dependent.
+Please follow the instructions described on Microsoft's white paper, which explains how to do this for all Microsoft Access versions: ["Preparing a Microsoft Access Database for Migration"](https://redmine.keep.pt/attachments/download/2885).

 ## Information & Commercial support